zhixin9001/2021-SAA/note/tips.md

 - Amazon Cognito user pools
     - user pool is a user directory in Amazon Cognito.
 You can leverage Amazon Cognito User Pools to either provide built-in user management or integrate with external identity
     - After creating an Amazon Cognito user pool, in API Gateway, you must then create a COGNITO_USER_POOLS authorizer that uses the user pool.
+    - for CloudFront distribution, you have to create a separate Lambda@Edge
 - API Gateway Lambda authorizer
     - If you have an existing Identity Provider (IdP), you can use an API Gateway Lambda authorizer to invoke a Lambda function to authenticate/validate a given user against your IdP.
 - Amazon Cognito Identity Pools
     - provide AWS credentials to grant your users access to other AWS services
+    - provide temporary AWS credentials for users who are guests (unauthenticated) and for users who have been authenticated and received a token.

 ### AWS OpsWorks
 - automation tools